-- "Act" means the Constitution and statutes of the State, including K.S.A.
-10-101 to 10-125, inclusive (specifically including K.S.A.
-10-123), K.S.A.
-10-620 et seq., and K.S.A.
-12-6a01 et seq., all as amended and supplemented. - "Authorized Denomination" means \$5,000 or any integral multiples thereof. - "Beneficial Owner" of the Notes includes any Owner of the Notes and any other Person who, directly or indirectly has the investment power with respect to such Notes. - "Bond and Interest Fund" means the Bond and Interest Fund of the Issuer for its general obligation bonds. - "Bond Counsel" means the firm of Gilmore & Bell, P.C., or any other attorney or firm of attorneys whose expertise in matters relating to the issuance of obligations by states and their political subdivisions is nationally recognized and acceptable to the Issuer. - "Business Day" means a day other than a Saturday, Sunday or any day designated as a holiday by the Congress of the United States or by the Legislature of the State and on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its operations. - "Cede & Co." means Cede & Co., as nominee of DTC and any successor nominee of DTC with respect to the Notes. - "City" means the City of Maize, Kansas. - "Clerk" means the duly appointed and acting Clerk of the Issuer or, in the Clerk's absence, the duly appointed Deputy, Assistant or Acting Clerk of the Issuer. - "Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations promulgated thereunder of the United States Department of the Treasury. - "Consulting Engineer" means an independent engineer or engineering firm, or architect or architectural firm, having a favorable reputation for skill and experience in the construction, financing and operation of public facilities, at the time employed by the Issuer for the purpose of carrying out the duties imposed on the Consulting Engineer by the Note Resolution. - "Costs of Issuance" means all costs of issuing the Notes, including but not limited to all publication, printing, signing and mailing expenses in connection therewith, registration fees, financial advisory fees, all legal fees and expenses of Bond Counsel and other legal counsel, expenses incurred in connection with compliance with the Code, and all expenses incurred in connection with receiving ratings on the Notes. - "Costs of Issuance Account" means the account by that name created by the Note Resolution. - "Dated Date" means July 29, 2025.
+"Act" means the Constitution and statutes of the State, including K.S.A.
+10-101 to 10-125, inclusive, K.S.A.
+10-620 et seq., K.S.A.
+12-6a01 et seq., K.S.A.
+15-731, as amended by Charter Ordinance No. 31-20, and K.S.A.
+65-163d et seq., all as amended and supplemented.

+"Authorized Denomination" means \$5,000 or any integral multiples thereof.

+"Beneficial Owner" of the Bonds includes any Owner of the Bonds and any other Person who, directly or indirectly has the investment power with respect to such Bonds.

+"Bond and Interest Fund" means the Bond and Interest Fund of the Issuer for its general obligation bonds.

+"Bond Counsel" means the firm of Gilmore & Bell, P.C., or any other attorney or firm of attorneys whose expertise in matters relating to the issuance of obligations by states and their political subdivisions is nationally recognized and acceptable to the Issuer.

+"Bond Payment Date" means any date on which principal of or interest on any Bond is payable.

+"Bond Register" means the books for the registration, transfer and exchange of Bonds kept at the office of the Bond Registrar.

+"Bond Registrar" means the State Treasurer, and its successors and assigns.

+"Bond Resolution" means collectively, the Ordinance passed by the governing body of the Issuer and the resolution adopted by the governing body of the Issuer authorizing the issuance of the Bonds, as amended from time to time.

+"Bonds" means the General Obligation Bonds, Series 2025A, authorized and issued by the Issuer pursuant to the Bond Resolution.

+"Business Day" means a day other than a Saturday, Sunday or any day designated as a holiday by the Congress of the United States or by the Legislature of the State and on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its operations.

+"Cede & Co." means Cede & Co., as nominee of DTC and any successor nominee of DTC with respect to the Bonds.

+"City" means the City of Maize, Kansas.

+"Clerk" means the duly appointed and acting Clerk of the Issuer or, in the Clerk's absence, the duly appointed Deputy, Assistant or Acting Clerk of the Issuer.

+"Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations promulgated thereunder of the United States Department of the Treasury.

+"Compliance Account" means the account by that name created by the Bond Resolution.

+"Costs of Issuance" means all costs of issuing the Bonds, including but not limited to all publication, printing, signing and mailing expenses in connection therewith, registration fees, financial advisory fees, all legal fees and expenses of Bond Counsel and other legal counsel, expenses incurred in connection with compliance with the Code, all expenses incurred in connection with receiving ratings on the Bonds, and any premiums or expenses incurred in obtaining municipal bond insurance on the Bonds.

+"Costs of Issuance Account" means the account by that name created by the Bond Resolution.

+"Dated Date" means August 26, 2025.

-"Debt Service Account" means the account by that name (within the Bond and Interest Fund) created by the Note Resolution.
+"Debt Service Account" means the account by that name created within the Bond and Interest Fund by the Bond Resolution.